msafi/bluewallet-user-manual/create-lightning-wallet.md

 ![](./images/add-lightning-wallet.png)

-For Lightning, choose Lightning.
+For Lightning, click on the Lightning button.
 (If you want to create a Bitcoin wallet, see [this guide](./create-bitcoin-wallet.md).)

 You may also name your wallet, or leave the default name.